Yetenol/antonpusch.de/content/tables.md

 ---
-title: "Tables - Create tables and format by definiting styles in the preamble, utilizing pgfplotstable, tabularray"
+title: "Tables - Create tables and format by definiting styles in the preamble, utilizing  tabularray"
 dg-publish: true
 dg-show-toc: true
 aliases: